ParamITNL/fs22-AnimalHelperMod/README.md

 ## FS19 Version
 The FS19 version can be found in the FS19 branch.
 This version is no longer maintained.

+## Installation Guide (Windows)
+1. Open a Windows Terminal (Windows Key + X and Shift + A)
+2. Clone this repository: `git clone https://github.com/ParamITNL/fs22-AnimalHelperMod.git`
+3. Change the working directory to the repository and open the windows explorer there: `cd fs22-AnimalHelperMod`, `explorer .`
+4. Move the `build.ps1` script out of the "buildScripts" directory into the root folder of the repository.
+5. Execute the following command to allow PowerShell scripts to run: `set-executionpolicy remotesigned`
+6. Build the ZIP File: `.\build.ps1`
+7. Done, now you have the ZIP file of the Mod in the `$destination` folder which is defined in the `build.ps1` script.

 ## Usage
 While playing, press LCtrl + LAlt + 9 (KeyBinding can be altered) to enable or disable the helpers.
 Press LCtrl + LAlt + 0 to open the settings dialog.